-What type of sample for the prenatal test?
+What type of sample is used for the prenatal test?

-- 5 8 days (after receipt of your samples)
+- 5 to 8 days (after receival of your samples)

-- You have the possibility to Choose an option to receive your results more quickly.
+- You have the possibility to choose an option in order to receive your results as soon as possible.

-This period is calculated from the moment your samples arrive at the laboratory.
+This delay is calculated from the moment your samples arrive at the laboratory.
 Transport time is not taken into account.

-What are the delays for a pregnant DNA test?
+What are the delays for a prenatal DNA test?

-The reliability of the DNA test of prenatal paternity depends on:
+The reliability of the prenatal paternity DNA test depends on:

 - The date of the blood sample